jpduplessisexecutionsoft/easypeasy/README.md

 - install vendor
 - install node modules

-## instructions on how to use runBackgroundJob().
+## How to use the runBackgroundJob function with examples:
-- With the following artisan command: php artisan custom-jobs:process

-## Examples of called background jobs:
+> the run-job.php script can be found in the base path's /scripts directory.
+-  php run-job.php Calculator addition "grrrowllllll this will fail!"
+-  php run-job.php Calculator addition "50,50"

 ### Instructions on how to configure retry attempts and delays
 >A configuration file exists in config/easypeasy.php to set the respective variables: delay and attempts.